Addressing selection criteria

 What are selection criteria?

-Selection criteria are a list of education, experiences and skills required to perform a role successfully.
+Selection criteria are a list of education, experiences, knowledge and skills required to perform a role successfully.

 Addressing the selection criteria provides you with an opportunity to demonstrate your key strengths by providing examples from past experiences to show how you meet the requirements of the position.